 Aimed at engaging local communities in east London, the Festival of Communities brings together Queen Mary staff and students, community organisations and local residents to explore living and learning in Tower Hamlets.

 The Festival is a collaboration between Queen Mary and local-based organisations, and over 3500 visitors joined us over the weekend last year making it one of the largest free events for all in the borough.
-It will be returning for its fifth year in June 2021.
+The Festival will be returning on the 11th and 12th June 2022.
 If you would like to be involved, visit the Festival webpage or email us to find out more.

 Music at Queen Mary